+3. 5/10

+Comments:

+Method: Describe how p-value and standard error were computed (-1).
+Should mention how Wald test was implemented for linearity (-1).

+Inference: There are two p values.
+One p value is for the test of association (-1).
+The result is statistically significant (-1).
+The other p value is for the test of linearity (-1).

-3. Using the 725 available datapoints (of which 131 died during the study time and 594 who survived for the duration of the study), robust proportional hazards regression analysis was performed to examine the instantaneous risk of death over the time period of observation across groups defined by serum LDL modeled as a continuous variable and a quadratically transformed variable
+Using the 725 available datapoints (of which 131 died during the study time and 594 who survived for the duration of the study), robust proportional hazards regression analysis was performed to examine the instantaneous risk of death over the time period of observation across groups defined by serum LDL modeled as a continuous variable and a quadratically transformed variable

 From proportional hazards regression analysis, we estimate that for each 1 mg/dL increase in mean serum LDL level, the risk of relapse is .0076% higher in the group with the higher mean serum LDL.
 This estimate is not statistically significant (P = .089).
 A 95% CI suggests that this observation is not unusual if a group that has a 1 mg/dL higher LDL might have risk of relapse that was anywhere from .00116% lower to .0164% higher than the group with the lower mean LDL.
 From this p value of .089 when not accounting for any relationship between untransformed LDL and risk of death, we cannot be certain if there is a linear association between quadratically transformed LDL and a risk of death.